Text that reads "Connected Communities"

 LEARNING SESSIONS

-The two-day conference will explore various topics including (but not limited to):
+The two-day conference explored various topics including (but not limited to):

 • Ontario Health Teams